barbaraperic/barbaraperic/README.md

 ### Hi, I'm Barbara 👋

- I'm a design engineer, and full-time adventure seeker
+ I'm a product engineer, and full-time adventure seeker

 🔭 Working with React, Typescript, and Next.js 13